kubernetes/community/sig-architecture/api-review-process.md

 As much as possible, we will automate the detection of PRs that require API reviews.
 Significant changes should be reviewed BEFORE they reach the PR stage, but this is the backstop for anything that gets missed.
 Such automation may miss cases, so any PR can be flagged as "needs API review", which triggers this process.

-To begin the process, the proposer must produce:
+To begin the process:

 * Create an issue in the kubernetes-sigs/architecture-tracking repository that links to the relevant KEP or documentation

-* The KEPs/documentation should include A clear and thoroughly-researched justification on why the change or addition is needed, including, upgrade/downgrade considerations, and alternatives considered.
+* The KEPs/documentation should include a clear and thoroughly-researched justification on why the change or addition is needed, including, upgrade/downgrade considerations, and alternatives considered.

 * The proposer may follow one of two paths: